juanthtgotaway/Scheduler/README.md

 ## Usage
-This code can be used to generate unique passwords.
+This code can be used to schedule your day accordingly.

 ## Credits
 https://stackoverflow.com/questions/67295958/how-to-prevent-local-storage-overwriting-values-using-js#:~:text=The%20entry%20is%20being%20overwritten,prevent%20overwriting%20the%20previous%20entry.